GlenDorner221358/Medical-Database/README.md

 - I was over the moon when I realized I could re-use old code for almost the entirety of all of my pages
 - Finally seeing the log-in system working after 6 hours of coding was also very very nice
 - Not having to go to DV lectures anymore during my vacation is a major plus
+- Getting working file upload was big as well

 #### Challenges